DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 I'm surrounded by magic yet fundamentally unable to harness it, because the method of instruction clashes with my mind, the purposes for which I want to harness are unable to satiate my need or food and shelter, and most fundamentally I can't seem to find what I really do want to apply it to/have a metric that allows me to be satisfied and not need more and more info about everything and a want to do everything.

+I got so caught up in showing people in positions of power that I'm interested and in love with the things that I'm interested and in love with, that I just kind of forgot to be interested and fall deeper in love with those things.

+Envy (The desire of what others have) and Ego (The desire for what you don't have) it appears to me to be the greatest sources of noise, which if reduced or eliminated allow one to focus deeply on the signals of expierence itself to enjoy the universe and work, and proverbially paint with all the colors of the wind.

 ## With Respect to the Consequences of Fat Tails in Statistical Statements

 It may be that the very infrastructure on which we model may be wrong, and that far too many normality and modelability assumptions are made, and this may present a crack that has yet to be discovered, and requires only such a tail event to occur for it to blow up on us.
 Though it is always possible that rather everything is fine.